adolfojmnz/littlelemon-API/README.md

    -d '{"id": "{menu-itemId}", "quantity": "{value}"}'
 ```

-**Searching, ordering and filtering fields**:
+**Searching, ordering, and filtering fields**:

 <aside>
-▶️ user, menuitem
+▶️ user, menu item

 </aside>

-*For both user and menuitem, pass an integer (userId or menu-itemId) to look for.*
+*For both user and menu item, pass an integer (userId or menu-itemId) to look for.*

 **/api/order-items/{order-itemId}**